Skip to Main Content

 Details Card

-Depending on how much space you have on the invite itself, a single additional details card can also make an appearance amidst the other must-have wedding invitation pieces.
-If you have enough room on the invitation card itself to include deets like your wedding website link, then you might not need one.
-But we're listing it here with the traditional elements to account for all kinds of stationery designs.
-"The wedding invitation itself should be kept simple, with only the most essential information included," says Forrest.
-"A details card can provide additional information about the wedding without overcrowding the actual invitation."
-It's also the proper place to provide the URL to your wedding website, according to Forrest.
+Depending on how much space you have on the invitation, a single additional details card can also make an appearance amidst the other must-have wedding invitation pieces.
+If you have enough room on the invite card itself to include deets like your wedding website link, then you might not need one.
+But we're listing it here with the traditional elements to account for all kinds of stationery suite designs.
+Also, it's better etiquette to include your website on your invitation as a path to your registry versus putting your registry on the wedding invitations outright, but if you think that some guests will benefit from the clarity of a direct callout, you can add that info on a details card.

 Outer Envelope

 Another obvious one: an outer envelope.
 Whether you're going USPS or somehow found a functioning carrier pigeon service, you need a place to keep all of the parts of a wedding invitation together.
+Plus, you can gussy it up with some attractive wedding address labels.

 Addressed/Postmarked RSVP Envelope